 CORE winners were selected by a cross-disciplinary panel of academic researchers, practice-based researchers, designers, and industry thought leaders.

-HGA will present four research programs, including the CORE winners, at EDRA50 Brooklyn.
+HGA recently presented four research studies at EDRA50 Brooklyn.